Operational efficiency metrics: A practical guide for finance

 Follow these steps:

-- Connect ERP and CRM systems to Runway for automatic data pulls
+1. Connect ERP and CRM systems to Runway so data pulls happen automatically

 Integrate data from all key systems for a full operations picture.